zouharvi/uds-rug-student/README.md

 Depending on whether we accept adaptivity as another factor, that increases the number of conditions.
 Naturally, we will be using between-subject design because we can not change the configuration for someone mid-experiment.

+### Evaluation

+In order to determine the exact effect of the adaptive palette, the evaluation for users is yet another factor.
+- E0: evaluation without any color cues
+- E1: evaluation with the same scheme as the original configuration (e.g. P1A2)

 ## Data analysis & hypothesis

 We hypothesize that colours have an impact on the learning process.
 For example, a colour that we associate with hardness will tend to cue us on paying extra attention to the learning process.
 These cues will further help the learner pace their focus in relation to the context.
 We further hope to investigate the experimental results in determining if certain palettes are globally identified with a certain level of hardness.
 These findings may enable us in building a UI that makes fact learning more efficient.

+TODO: what specifically are we measuring? how do we know our method is good or bad? -V
 TODO: specific research questions, ideally a list -V.
+TODO: V. thinks that E1 will have better performance than E0

+## References

+Van den Broek, G. S., Segers, E., Van Rijn, H., Takashima, A., & Verhoeven, L. (2019).
+Effects of elaborate feedback during practice tests: Costs and benefits of retrieval prompts.
+Journal of Experimental Psychology: Applied, 25(4), 588.